-Students wishing to enter the program are strongly urged to contact the participating faculty member most closely matching their prospective research interests.
+The Department of Geography and Geography and Geographic Information students wishing to enter this area of specialization are strongly urged to contact the participating faculty member most closely matching their prospective research interests.
 The program emphases are closely tied to current research interests of individual faculty members.